inside.ewu.edu

 The Master of Social Work (MSW) is a professional degree offered in the EWU School of Social Work (SSW) accredited social work program.
 The Council on Social Work Education (CSWE) sets the national standards for social work education included in the 2022 Educational Policy and Accreditation Standards.

-The course of study is a prescriptive outline of courses for each program option to be completed by students.
+The plan of study is a prescriptive outline of courses for each program option to be completed by students.
 Successful completion of each quarter is required to move to the next quarter with limited exceptions due to the prerequisite status for social work core courses including practicum and practicum seminar.
-The core Generalist and Specialized courses listed below are only open to EWU enrolled graduate social work students.
-The EWU graduate courses have the 500- and 600-level course numbers.
-Undergraduate courses are not typically counted towards a graduate degree.
+The 500 and 600 level Generalist and Specialized required courses listed below are only open to EWU enrolled graduate social work students.
+Only one 400 level course can be used towards a graduate degree at EWU.

 Generalist Curriculum

-SOWK 525RESEARCH METHODS FOR PROGRAM AND PRACTICE EVALUATION4
+SOWK 525RESEARCH METHODS FOR PROGRAM AND PRACTICE EVALUATION5

 Specialized Curriculum